With the NFL Free Agency behind us, we are squarely in NFL Draft season.

 GM Brandon Beane (ninth year) officially has final say over the roster.
 Former head coach Sean McDermott’s opinion carried significant weight McDermott and Beane were hired together in 2017 and also worked together for six seasons in Carolina 一 but Joe Brady likely does not have as much say given his inexperience and more limited relationship with Beane.

-27. San Francisco 49ers, Top Draft Pick Prediction: Kadyn Proctor, OT, Alabama
+27. San Francisco 49ers, Top Draft Pick Prediction: Caleb Lomu, OT, Utah

 Whether or not Trent Williams is on the 49ers next year, they need to start making plans for his eventual replacement.
-There are questions about whether Proctor will play tackle or guard at the next level, but the Niners also have an immediate need at left guard.
-Even if Williams is back, Proctor can start at guard and then possibly kick out to tackle in the future.
+Lomu could start at guard right away and then move back out to left tackle in the future, which is where he played at Utah.

 Who Calls the Shots in 49ers Draft Room?